omgette/finalProject/README.md

 - Performs distributed resizing, normalization, and label extraction
 - Handles dataset reorganization into train/validation/test splits

-## Image Augmentation and Preprocessing
+## Image Preprocessing
+- Convert all images to grayscale
+- Resize to 128×128
-- Normalization of pixel intensity values
+- Normalize pixel values to [0, 1]
-- Resizing to 64x64 uniform input size
+- Apply only minimal augmentation for validation/test consistency

 ## Model Architecture
 - Block 1